NYU-Intro-Experimental-Physics-II-Spr24/Lab0/README.md

 All of the assignment instructions are in the Colab (.ipynb) notebook.
 You should do your work on the assignment in the *copied* notebook (i.e., the copied notebook that you have the ability to save and edit).
 Once you have gone through the entire notebook and filled in any missing pieces of code and/or text, you can submit your work.

 ## Submit your work
 Submitting the assignment entails syncing your copy of the notebook with your GitHub repository (in this case, `NYU-Intro-Experimental-Physics-II-Spr24/Lab0-<username>`, with `<username>` replaced with your GitHub username).
 From within Colaboratory, open your notebook and click File > Save a copy in GitHub.
 Select `NYU-Intro-Experimental-Physics-II-Spr24/Lab0-<username>` from the Repository drop-down menu, and type '`Lab0.ipynb`' into the File path text box.
 Optionally, you may also enter a description into the "Commit message" text box (or you can just leave the default message).
 Make sure that the "Include a link to Colaboratory" box is checked, and press "OK".
 A new tab or window should open up, displaying your submitted notebook from within your GitHub repository.
+Submit your code BY THE BEGINNING OF YOUR LAB SECTION NEXT WEEK (FEB 5 or FEB 6).